- © DFL

 Currently, the team that comes seventh in this season’s Bundesliga will be in next season’s UEFA Conference League play-offs.

-Freiburg will be assured of finishing at least seventh if:
+Hoffenheim will finish at least seventh if:

-If Leverkusen win the DFB Cup to complete a domestic double following the completion of the Bundesliga season, then seventh place would become a Europa League place, with the team that finishes eighth going into the Conference League play-offs.
+If Leverkusen win the DFB Cup to complete a domestic double following the completion of the Bundesliga season, then seventh place would become a Europa League spot, with the team that finishes eighth going into the Conference League play-offs.

 More on the Bundesliga's race for Europe